guttenberger/augmented-reality-prototype/readme.md

 ## Description

 Mark specific positions on the map and see them in augmented reality.
-Postions will be saved on client side and will not be shared with anyone.
+Postions will be saved on client side and not be shared with anyone.
 This project was done for a university course.

 ## Live Demo